PierreCavalet/module-pattern/README.md

 We created a module with 2 functions, one that we exposed (revealed), and one that is private.
 The private function can only be used in the module (i.e. in the IIFE). **Privacy**.

-The code for the module is inside the IIFE, and the code to use the module is OUTSIDE. **Maintainability**.
+The code for the module is inside the IIFE, and the code to use the module is outside. **Maintainability**.

 We can use this module wherever we want by using the Module global variable. **Reusability**.